tinenwei/xjdb/README.md

 How to use?
 =============
-The usage of new commands can refer commands.txt or type helpx in command line of xjdb.
+The usage of new commands can refer to commands.txt or type helpx in command line of xjdb.
-The usage of script can refer scriptAPI.txt.
+The usage of script can refer to scriptAPI.txt.
-Also, You can refer ./script/js/init.js and ./script/js/jscmd.js for javascript or ./script/py/init.py and ./script/py/pycmd.py for jython.
+Also, You can refer to ./script/js/init.js and ./script/js/jscmd.js for javascript or ./script/py/init.py and ./script/py/pycmd.py for jython.

 The startup script is ".jdbrc.js" for javascript